ouarez/acosys/pages/privacy-policy.md

 We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

+## Proudly Canadian

+Commitment to Excellence: In instances where differing security approaches or standards are present, our policy is to adopt the most stringent and effective measures.
+This approach is guided by a principle of proactive risk management, ensuring that the confidentiality, integrity, and availability of data are maintained at the highest level.

 ## Contact Us